 It might not sound like the most fun thing in the world, but a methodical audit of your HubSpot portal will establish a more organized contact database, easier segmentation, cleaner data for analysis and better overall performance.

-Having conducted our share of HubSpot audits over the years for clients and prospects, we’ve internalized our process and could likely do much of this in our sleep.
-(Alright, maybe not in our sleep, although I’m pretty sure I’ve had at least one HubSpot audit dream.
+Having conducted our share of HubSpot audits over the years across the full suite of Hubs, we’ve internalized our process and could likely do much of this in our sleep.
+(Alright, maybe not in our sleep, although I can say I’ve had at least one HubSpot audit dream.
 Don’t judge.)

-While every portal is different and audits are not 100% one-size-fits-all, there are certain areas that, from a starting point, we always inspect when we’re taking a look under the hood.
+While every portal is different and audits are not 100% one-size-fits-all (especially when it comes to the different Hubs) there are certain areas that, from a starting point, we always inspect when we’re taking a look under the hood.
 If you’re looking to audit your HubSpot portal, feel free to use this checklist to make sure you’re covering your bases.

 (Note: the following checklist assumes a working familiarity with HubSpot and related terminology.
-If our HubSpot/inbound lingo is making this difficult to follow, pull this glossary up for reference.)
+If the HubSpot/inbound lingo is making this difficult to follow, pull this glossary up for reference.)

 Contacts and companies are the bedrock of an effective database and should be cleaned up regularly (quarterly is often a good cadence).